Vicken-Ghoubiguian/openWeather/README.md

                     // Extraction of the whole part in hours decimal part... var wholePart = (results[i].utc_offset+"").split(".")[0];

-                    // In the case where the 'wholePart' value has a value inferior to 10, so... if(wholePart < 10) {
+                    // In the case where the 'wholePart' value has a value superior to -10, so... if(wholePart > -10) {

                         wholePart = "-0" + Math.abs(wholePart);
                     }